Reviewing Platinum Group Metals (PLG) and Its Peers

-Platinum Group Metals (NYSE:PLG – Get Rating) is one of 106 public companies in the “Gold & silver ores” industry, but how does it contrast to its rivals?
-We will compare Platinum Group Metals to related businesses based on the strength of its profitability, valuation, institutional ownership, risk, dividends, earnings and analyst recommendations.
+Platinum Group Metals (NYSE:PLG – Get Rating) is one of 106 public companies in the “Gold & silver ores” industry, but how does it weigh in compared to its rivals?
+We will compare Platinum Group Metals to related companies based on the strength of its earnings, analyst recommendations, profitability, valuation, dividends, risk and institutional ownership.

-This is a breakdown of recent ratings and recommmendations for Platinum Group Metals and its rivals, as reported by MarketBeat.com.
+This is a summary of recent ratings and price targets for Platinum Group Metals and its rivals, as provided by MarketBeat.com.

 |Sell Ratings